PZebarth/Python-Blog-Post-Analysis/README.md

 # Udacity Data Scientist Nanodegree Project.

 ## Project Motivation
-I was interested in using Stackoverflow Developer Survey Data to better understand:
+I was interested in using Stack Overflow Developer Survey Data to better understand:

 > 1. How common is becoming a developer with a physics background? <br>
 > 2. What programming languages should you focus on? <br>